|Nutrition Facts (per serving)|

 This basic white sauce, or béchamel, is a good base for a casserole, gravy, or cheese sauce.
-White sauce is one of the standard sauces that every cook have in their repertoire.
+White sauce is one of the standard sauces that every cook has in their repertoire.
 It is an excellent sauce to turn plain steamed or boiled vegetables into an elegant and tasty dish.

 White pepper is usually used so the sauce remains white, without specks of black pepper, but you can use either.
 You can lighten white sauce by using half chicken stock or vegetable stock or make it richer with half-and-half or about 1/2 cup of cream with the milk.
 There are many variations of classic white sauce, some of which have their own French names.